MateeDevs/devstack-ios-app/README.md

 ## Localization
 - All strings in the application are localized and shared with the Android team via [Twine](https://github.com/scelis/twine)
-- Strings are stored in the file `strings.txt` in the separate repository [twine-localization](https://qest.visualstudio.com/Qest/_git/twine-localization)
+- Strings are stored in the file `strings.txt` in the separate repository [twine-localization](https://github.com/MateeDevs/twine-localization)
 - Path to the `twine-localization` folder is loaded from the bash variable `TWINE_FOLDER`
 - Add this line `export TWINE_FOLDER=<PATH_TO_TWINE_FOLDER>` into your `~/.bash_profile`
 - The build phase script then generates appropriate `Localizable.strings` files from the mentioned `strings.txt` file
 - When modifying `strings.txt` it is required to comply with the specified syntax and to pull/push all the changes frequently

 ## Build + Release
-- CI/CD process is based on Azure DevOps and [Fastlane](https://fastlane.tools/)
+- CI/CD process is based on [GitHub Actions](https://github.com/features/actions) and [Fastlane](https://fastlane.tools/)
 - Main configuration for Fastlane is in the `fastlane/Fastfile` file
 - Build branch should be created from the actual develop branch - `git checkout -b 'build/1.2.3'`
 - The build is started right after the push - `git push origin build/1.2.3`